Develop the mind of a CHAMPION! Dr. G's most popular CDs will help you perform your BEST when it counts the MOST!

 |14 Steps To Mental Toughness(Audio CD)||$99.99|

 IN THIS ISSUE: What’s really important?
 Do you have your life and sport in the proper PERSPECTIVE?
 I am writing this from the comfort of my office in the basement of my home.
-I look around me at the walls and they’re covered with pictures and mementoes of my 21 year career as Sports Performance Comssultan.
+I look around me at the walls and they’re covered with pictures and mementoes of my 32 year career as Sports Performance Consultant.
 Photographs from my many trips to the Olympic Training Center and of several NCAA Championship teams I’ve worked with, a world record setting boomerang, several Frisbees signed by a number of Amherst High School National Champion Ultimate teams, plaques, signed baseball cards and other photos of some of the professional and amateur athletes and teams that I’ve consulted with over the years.
-On several shelves are my trophies from a long career as a competitive tennis player interspersed with all kinds of sports paraphernalia and signed balls that I’ve collected from some of my clients, some of the teams I& #8217;ve helped and from my own kids.
+On several shelves are my trophies from a long career as a competitive tennis player interspersed with all kinds of sports paraphernalia and signed balls that I’ve collected from some of my clients, some of the teams I've helped and from my own kids.
 I’m surrounded by all these things that bring back such fond memories for me, pleasant reminders of some of the experiences and relationships that have shaped me personally and professionally over the years.
 In the adjoining room is my drum set which I occasionally practice on and rather badly I might add.
-Across the hall is a closet filled with the books, audio-tapes and cds that I’ve produced.
-They represent my professional contribution to my field and, as an outlet for my creativity, a source of pride for me.
+Across the hall is a closet filled with the books and cds that I’ve produced.
+They represent my professional contribution to my field of sports performance enhancement and, as an outlet for my creativity, a source of pride for me.

 Every day I get up, make the long and very difficult commute two floors down to my basement (rush hour is a killer) and begin my workday.
 I talk to clients on the phone, see them in person, fill out online orders for my products and work on my computer writing articles, books and answering email.
 Occasionally I venture outside the house to do team workshops.
 I take all of this for granted because it’s what I always do and what I’ve been doing for years.